MAHanupriSAR/Chess/README.md

 - [ ] Move ordering optimizations
 - [ ] Quiescence search
 - [ ] Time control management / iterative deepening

-## License
-See the project repository for licensing details.

----
-Updated README structure for clarity and navigation.